 It takes many years of training, study and experience to become competent in surgical neuromonitoring and even more to become truly proficient.
-It is important for hospital administrators to appreciate that there is great variability in the education, experience and skill levels of surgical neurophysiologists.
-Each individual surgical neurophysiologist should be able to supply evidence of their training, experience and skill.
+It is important for hospital administrators to understand that there is great variability in the education, experience and skill levels of surgical neurophysiologists.

 Statistics regarding surgical medical malpractice are staggering.
 The annual cost of the medical malpractice liability system has been estimated to be $55.6 billion-2.4% of the total healthcare system.'

-Neuromonitoring has been proven to improve surgical outcomes and the demand for these services has surged.
-Over the last decade, there has been a disturbing trend of corporate takeovers of neuromonitoring service providers.
-As of 2021, the majority of neuromonitoring service providers are employed by a small number of large national corporations that generate their primary income from selling additional hospital products or services.
+Neuromonitoring has been proven to improve surgical outcomes and the demand for these services is outpacing the supply of qualified practitioners.
+Over the last decade, there has been a disturbing trend of corporate acquisitions of smaller companies that provide neuromonitoring services.
+Currently, the majority of neuromonitoring service providers are employed by a small number of large national corporations that generate their primary income from selling other hospital products or services.

 Profit-driven corporations that offer neuromonitoring services often employ low-cost personnel that are often poorly trained and unqualified to provide neuromonitoring services.
 It is not uncommon to find that the quality of patient care suffers when corporate profits are prioritized.

 Administrators should appreciate that neuromonitoring is a clinical service, and they must carefully assess the training, knowledge, experience and competency of any surgical neurophysiologist who will be permitted to practice in their hospital.